Kelvur/my-config/frontend-environment-linux.md

 alias myvpn='sudo openconnect --usergroup=${USER GROUP} --passwd-on-stdin ${VPN URL}'
 ```
 - Save
-- The new alias don't will appear till the console is restarted
+- The new alias will not appear till the console is restarted

 ## Proxy
 ### Setup Proxy